GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### An interactive debugger is an outstanding example of what is not needed - it encourages trial-and-error hacking rather than systematic design, and also hides marginal people barely qualified for precision programming.
+> ### Human beings are not accustomed to being perfect, and few areas of human activity demand it.
+Adjusting to the requirement for perfection is, I think, the most difficult part of learning to program.
 >
-> ~ *Harlan Mills*
+> ~ *Fred Brooks*

 ---
 ## 🏎 Quick Facts